Who should hear about you?

 Don’t be “Jack of all trades, master of none”.
 The worst brands are like that — mediocre at everything, good at nothing.
 For everybody and for nobody.
 Like a cover letter that says “I want to work at any company, doing any job”.

 - Think of a problem you want to eliminate from the world.
 Sounds serious, I know, but you probably have thought about it.
 It’s your vision.
-I, for instance, would like to get rid of bad, mediocre brands.
+Me for instance would like to get rid of bad, mediocre brands.

 3. Allow Others To Tell You About You